Mumbai Marathon: 2 suffer cardiac arrest, over 3,000 ill

-Amit Kasat suffered a cardiac arrest while attempting to complete the half marathon and doctors had to administer electric shocks to revive him; over 3,000 runners needed medical attention after complaining of dehydration and cramps
+Amit Kasat suffers a cardiac arrest while attempting to complete the half marathon and doctors had to administer electric shocks to revive him; another runner kept on ventilator support

 As thousands of enthusiastic Mumbaikars thronged the streets of the city to participate in the much-anticipated Standard Chartered Mumbai marathon on Sunday morning, several of them had to be rushed to the medical base camps in Fort.
 Of the 39,510 who ran in the event, over 3,000 were in need of medical attention after attempting to complete the gruelling races.